xiongchenyu6/Dip_Project_for_OBD/Group_report/Xiongchenyu.md

        return lines
 DEFAULT_FONT = flip( CP437_FONT)
 ```
+The code above just flip left to right of the pixel metrics and you need to flip the image upside down since the library have the `metrics.invert()` function.

 ### 3. Web server to process OBD data and android data
 ---
 #### 3.1 Network settings
 This topic we are going to talk about how to setup RPI in NTU,RPI use Linux system but our school wifi(NTUSECURE) is WPA2 Enterprise which inner authentication is MSCHAPv2 powered by microsoft.
-So we can not connect to our school wifi with just simple click so what we should to is to go to the config folfer ** cd /etc/NetworkManager/system-connections
-** and modify the config file ** sudo vim NTUSCURE ** add this line to it and save.Connect to wifi again.
+So we can not connect to our school wifi with just simple click so what we should to is to go to the config folfer ** cd /etc/NetworkManager/system-connections** and modify the config file ** sudo vim NTUSCURE ** add this line to it and save.Connect to wifi again.

 ```
 [wifi]